 You can also choose whatever resolution you would like.
 The netScope® Viewer offers a pre-screening of all common resolutions and also enables you to customize yours.
 Here, as well as in every process our netScope® Viewer saves your default settings.
 That way every new export is one click away.

 In addition to exporting entire slides, our Viewer also offers a snapshot function.
 This makes it the optimal way of image section extraction (for instance for a presentation).
-Use the annotation tool and select the desired section of your slide.
+Use the annotation tool to highlight specific areas within your sample .
 With a keystroke open the snapshot menu and save the selected detail in the current resolution.
 In addition to the standard settings for storage location and slide format you can choose to show or hide any tool.

 Our Viewer enables you to work with complex fluorescence slides.
 Each colour channel (1:n) is shown, individually selectable and adjustable.
 Therefore making it possible for you to choose whether to work with all existing channels or the selected few.
 Save your customized settings as you work through your slides to ensure a reliable reproduction of the work you have done.
 You only have to create a profile once to apply it to every other slide.
 You can save your settings as a file (netScope display setting file; channel setting file) or template.
 Both include every parameter and preference you set.

 When all the parameters within your slide are achieved our netScope Viewer can show them in more than two dimensions.
 The Z-stack function enables you to see a three-dimensional effect and the T-stack function even adds a fourth dimension: time!
 If you work with CZI shots which were taken with different picture and plane levels, you will be able to easily navigate through multiple levels thanks to the Z-stack function.
-It also automatically allows you to see the optimal image plane when opening Z-stack images.
-While the Z-stack function operates in the depth and thereby already grants more insights, the T-stack function operates via the time plane.
+When opening the Z-stack image, the middle image plane is automatically displayed.
+While the Z-stack function operates in the depth and thereby already grants more insights, the T-stack function operates via the time axis.
 This makes it possible to show the course of time for a slide.

 Here you will find more detailed information about a selection of the tools available to you